Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 int main()
 {
+    Player p1;
+    Player p2;
     std::cout<<"the value of the static variable that is shared among the whole class and all of it's objects is: "<<Person::counts<<endl;
     p1.counts = 5;
     std::cout<<"the value of the static variable that is shared among the whole class and all of it's objects is: "<<Person::counts<<endl;
     p2.counts++;
     std::cout<<"the value of the static variable that is shared among the whole class and all of it's objects is: "<<Person::counts<<endl;

+	Person::counts; // this is the recomended way
                                     //Printing out the value of }
 ```